-How to Select a Child Adoption Agency
+How to select the right Child Adoption Agency?

-If you decide to look elsewhere on your own, remember that child adoption agencies come in a variety of forms.
+Child adoption agencies come in a variety of forms.
 They can be for-profit or non-profit.
 They can be public or private.
 But the most important fact for you to remember is that child adoption agencies are licensed to make sure you and your baby have options and protections that are not available when you deal directly with an adopting family.

 Ask any child adoption agency you call for their adoption licensing authority and a phone number you can call to check that they are legitimate.
 If they say they don't have one, then they are not a licensed child adoption agency.
 Forget them and call someone else.
 The primary licensing authority for our agency, Adoption Services, is the Office of Children and Youth, phone # (717) 772-7702.